Pumped-storage hydroelectricity: Freshwater coastal reservoirs

 Freshwater from the river floods is stored in the sea area replacing seawater by constructing coastal reservoirs.
 The stored river water is pumped to uplands by constructing a series of embankment canals and pumped storage hydroelectric stations for the purpose of energy storage, irrigation, industrial, municipal, rejuvenation of overexploited rivers, etc. These multipurpose coastal reservoir projects offer massive pumped-storage hydroelectric potential to utilize variable and intermittent solar and wind power that are carbon-neutral, clean, and renewable energy sources.

 Underground reservoirs

 The use of underground reservoirs has been investigated.
-Recent examples include the proposed Summit project in Norton, Ohio, the proposed Maysville project in Kentucky (underground limestone mine), and the Mount Hope project in New Jersey, which was to have used a former iron mine as the lower reservoir.
-The proposed energy storage at the Callio site in Pyhäjärvi (Finland) would utilize the deepest base metal mine in Europe, with 1450 m elevation difference.
-Several new underground pumped storage projects have been proposed.
+Examples include the Summit project in Norton, Ohio, the Maysville project in Kentucky (underground limestone mine), and the Mount Hope project in New Jersey, which was to have used a former iron mine as the lower reservoir.
+In 2018 energy storage was proposed at the Callio site in Pyhäjärvi (Finland), which would utilize the deepest base metal mine in Europe, with 1450 m elevation difference.
 Cost-per-kilowatt estimates for these projects can be lower than for surface projects if they use existing underground mine space.
 There are limited opportunities involving suitable underground space, but the number of underground pumped storage opportunities may increase if abandoned coal mines prove suitable.
+The United States has a half million abandoned coal mines, of which some could be re-used for pumped hydro.